LeChatP/RootAsRole/ebpf/README.md

 ## TO-DO

-* Get and read stack trace in kernelside to filter capable() calls by fork() which are non-pertinent for user.
+1. Get and read stack trace in kernelside to filter capable() calls by fork() which are non-pertinent for user.
 This enhancement will ignore CAP_SYS_ADMIN and CAP_SYS_RESOURCES capable() calls for each process.
 But program must still write entry to map, useful to retrieve the process tree.
 Note : it seems impossible, see https://www.kernel.org/doc/html/latest/bpf/bpf_design_QA.html#q-can-bpf-programs-access-stack-pointer but needs confirm.
 I've read in a commit (I dont resolve him) that bpf_get_stack permits to read stack.
+The function bpf_get_stack() is maybe a way.
+But only available on more recent kernel.
+This means that program will possibly have 2 versions for retro-compatibility.

+2. In addition to read stack in TODO#1, We need to sort capabilities to 2 list :
+  * mandatory, which corresponds to capabilities who returns -EPERM to program in a specific kernel call
+  * optionnal, which corresponds to capabilities who change the behavior of kernel in a specific kernel call

+  This separation will permits a more convinient selection for automation of sr configuration.

-* The algorithm of retrieving for child process has somes exception by example with sshd ran into sr. ```capable -c "sr -c /usr/sbin/sshd"```.
+3. The algorithm to retrieving child process has somes exceptions.
+By example with sshd ran into sr : ```capable -c "sr -c /usr/sbin/sshd"```.
 To enhance the filtering system, the solution is to jail the running process into a namespace.
 You can obtain namespace id into the task_struct apperently.
-Need to be verified but it is possible.
+Need to be verified but it is possible anyways.

-* Make this tool testable.
+4. Make this tool testable.
 Tests are created but not functionning.

 ## References